peterahn8/min-max-tic-tacs/README.md

 When implemented correctly, it's impossible to win against Minimax.
 It will nullify every single one of your moves.
 If you leave an opening, it won't hesitate to win against you.

-Don't worry.
-We can use a similar strategy!
-First, focus on preventing immediate losses.
-If the opponent leaves an opening, try to win.
-When all else fails, we can force a draw...
+Dont, worry.
 We, too, can prevent Minimax from winning.
 That way, neither of you get to have fun. :trollface:

-## Module pattern

-What are advantages of the module pattern?
-Modules provide code encapsulation and prevent global namespace pollution.

-In other words, modules can prevent spaghetti code!
-They allow me to organize my code by keeping the front-end isolated from the back-end.
-This makes the code easier to read and maintain.
-I can still return functions and variables between modules as needed.

-Modules can also provide security through obscurity.
-It would be somewhat difficult to modify the game logic from the console.
-To be fair, my game isn't a high value target for attackers, but dynamic web apps certainly are.
-It's best to incorporate security as early as possible in the [Software Development Life Cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle), even if it's just an extra layer of abstraction.

 ### References